longturn/freeciv21/docs/Coding/ai.rst

 Diplomacy
 =========

-The AI's diplomatic behaviour is current only regulated by the ``diplomacy`` server setting.
+The :term:`AI`'s diplomatic behaviour is current only regulated by the ``diplomacy`` server setting.

-AI proposes Cease-fire on first contact.
+:term:`AI` proposes Cease-fire on first contact.

-AI is not very trusting for NEUTRAL and PEACE modes, but once it hits ALLIANCE, this changes completely, and it will happily hand over any technologies and maps it has to you.
-The only thing that will make the AI attack you then is if you build a Spaceship.
+:term:`AI` is not very trusting for NEUTRAL and PEACE modes, but once it hits ALLIANCE, this changes completely, and it will happily hand over any technologies and maps it has to you.
+The only thing that will make the :term:`AI` attack you then is if you build a Spaceship.

-For people who want to hack at this part of the AI code, please note:
+For people who want to hack at this part of the :term:`AI` code, please note:

 * The ``pplayers_at_war(p1,p2)`` function returns ``FALSE`` if ``p1==p2``
 * The ``pplayers_non_attack(p1,p2)`` function returns ``FALSE`` if ``p1==p2``